top (1K)

 The engine

-It is the hearth of your ultralight aircraft.
+The engine is the hearth of your ultralight aircraft.
 You don't want to buy it with damaged engine.
-It, together with the fuel and reduction drive form the Propulsion system.
 The engine must be started after draining and cleaning the complete fuel system.
-If you miss to do that, it can seriously damage the propulsion system - so you must check if there is a fuel left in carburateur.
+If you miss to do that you can seriously damage the propulsion system - so you must check if there is a fuel left in carburateur.

 Never ever consider having fuel in the used airplane as advantage - you will have to empty it and clean the engine.